BlackGoku36/BG36-tutorials/Armory/src/Mechanism/SaveLoad/SL-1.md

 <!-- tabs:end -->

-Hit `Play`, try pressing `f` and then `g`, `Hello World!` should appear in debug console, if it do than that means saving and loading work perfectly!
+Hit `Play`, try pressing `f` and then `g`, `Hello World!` should appear in debug console, if it do than that means saving and loading works 👌

 ![**Some Image**](../../save_load_6.png)

-And that is for today!
-In next part we will make it save cube's Location and Rotation.